Bruce Banman: Abbotsford municipal politics

-BC United/Liberals
+BC Liberals

 Banman announced in May 2019 his intention to seek the BC Liberal nomination for the riding of Abbotsford South in the next provincial election; he defeated two others to secure the nomination in February 2020.
 He was subsequently elected in the October 2020 general election, defeating Inder Johal of the New Democratic Party by over 2,000 votes, and resigned as councillor in February 2021.
 He served in the shadow cabinet as critic for emergency management, climate readiness and citizens' services.

 Conservative Party of BC

 On September 13, 2023, Banman crossed the floor to join the Conservative Party, becoming the party's second MLA in the legislature; he justified his move as allowing him to better represent his constituents.
 His crossing gave the Conservatives official party status in the legislature, and he was named the caucus house leader.

 He was re-elected as a Conservative in the 2024 provincial election, garnering 62% of the vote and was named party whip by Conservative leader John Rustad that November.

+In February, he announced his campaign for the 2026 Conservative Party of British Columbia leadership election.
+However, he withdrew in March.

+On August 27, 2026, he left the Conservative caucus to sit as an independent.

+CentreBC

+In September 2026, Banman joined fellow Conservative defectors Ian Paton, Peter Milobar, Áʼa꞉líya Warbus, and Rosalyn Bird in forming a new party.
+After Milobar became leader of CentreBC, Banman joined Milobar and six other MLAs in joining the party.
+However, following the resignation of Kerry-Lynne Findlay, all defectors rejoined the conservatives caucus.